Regular Student Employment

 - Your UNLV department must have sufficient funds to maintain your employment.

-- You must also be enrolled at least half-time status (undergraduates six credit hours and graduate students five credit hours or more).
+- You must maintain six credits/semester (undergraduate) or five credits/semester (graduate).
 If you drop below less than half-time status, you are no longer allowed to work.
 Students may be hired under a nonstudent contract as described below.

 - Contact the employer directly to apply.